seanorourke7/taped/README.md

 A working e-commerce store was essential so I initially planned to keep to the MVP to ensure that I would complete the project successfully.
 Especially with the project being my final one for this Diploma.

-Adding an Articles feature posted solely by the Admin of the website felt important to give more information to the customers and to showcase my ability as a developer.
+Adding a blog feature posted solely by the Admin of the website felt important to give more information to the customers and to showcase my ability as a developer.

 Django's MVT framework allowed these features to be built quickly and the addition of an Admin frontend panel for managing products and articles created a robust e-commerce site that could start taking orders tomorrow.